The information you should gather

-Folio numbers alone (as provided by Land Registry) are not sufficient to identify a property as the Land Registry archive deposited in PRONI pre-dates their current folio numbering system.
+Folio numbers alone (as provided by Land Registry) are not enough to identify a property, as the Land Registry archive deposited in PRONI pre-dates their current folio numbering system.

 You may enjoy history in general.
 Libraries can be a good place to start as well as articles on the internet.
 Has anyone already carried out research, or written a book, magazine or newspaper article on the subject?
 Are there any gaps in the published record?

 Bear in mind that what you will uncover at PRONI will also depend on what documents have survived.

 If you are visiting PRONI to carry out research for the first time, you need to register as a visitor.

 For the time being PRONI is unable to register new visitors.
 This is a temporary measure and we hope to resume registration for new visitors soon.